-3.1 Hinds County denies that youth are confined in their cells without engaging in structured, rehabilitative, and educational programming.
-The parties agree, however, that henceforth: Youth shall be engaged in structured, rehabilitative,

-- and educational programming outside of their cells during the hours of 7:00 a.m. to 9:00 p.m. each day, including weekends and holidays. - 3.2 Except when youth are in protective custody or confined subject to section 3.3 of this Amended Consent Decree, youth placed in the Suicide or Booking cells shall be allowed to spend the hours of 7:00 a.m. to 9:00 p.m. on the appropriate living unit and to have the opportunity to engage in structured, rehabilitative, and educational programming, unless medically counterindicated. - 3.3 Youth who pose an immediate, serious threat of bodily injury to others may be confined in their cells for no longer than 12 hours at a time without administrative approval.
+- 3.1 Hinds County denies that youth are confined in their cells without engaging in structured, rehabilitative, and educational programming.
+The parties agree, however, that henceforth: Youth shall be engaged in structured, rehabilitative, and educational programming outside of their cells during the hours of 7:00 a.m. to 9:00 p.m. each day, including weekends and holidays. - 3.2 Except when youth are in protective custody or confined subject to section 3.3 of this Second Amended Consent Decree, youth placed in the Suicide or Booking cells shall be allowed to spend the hours of 7:00 a.m. to 9:00 p.m. on the appropriate living unit and to have the opportunity to engage in structured, rehabilitative, and educational programming, unless medically counter-indicated. - 3.3 Youth who pose an immediate, serious threat of bodily injury to others may be confined in their cells for no longer than 12 hours at a time without administrative approval.
 Youth who are placed on cell confinement for this reason shall be released from their cells daily to attend school, maintain appropriate personal hygiene and to engage in one hour of large muscle exercise.
 Staff must perform visual checks on youth who are subject to cell confinement every 15 minutes.
-Staff must document all instances of cell confinement in writing and must document the justification for determining that a youth poses an immediate, serious threat of bodily harm. - 3.4 Youth shall not be automatically subjected to cell confinement and/or isolation upon their admission to Henley-Young unless he or she would be subject to cell confinement under section 3.3. - 3.5 At all times between the hours of 7:00 a.m. to 10:00 p.m., at least one direct care staff shall be stationed on any living unit where two or more youth are placed, and direct care staff shall be actively engaged with youth.
-From 10:00 p.m. to 7:00 a.m., staff shall conduct visual checks on youth every 15 minutes.
+Staff must document all instances of cell

+- confinement in writing and must document the justification for determining that a youth poses an immediate, serious threat of bodily harm. - 3.4 Isolation: Eliminated by agreement of the parties in March 2018. - 3.5 Direct Care Staff on Units: Eliminated by agreement of the parties in March 2018.